 Agriculture is the major sectors in the state and this has contributed largely to the economy and wealth of the state.
 These agro-products are cultivated, harvested and distributed across the country from its myriad of mechanized farms.

 Kaduna is also known for having the largest university in sub-Saharan Africa which is the Ahmadu Bello University, Zaria.

-- Yoruba States in Nigeria: The Full List
+- Registered Political Parties in Nigeria: The Full List

 - Nigerian Government and Politics: A Brief Overview